Free mobile data in Saudi Arabia and beyond... Click here

 Desert Rock

-Set among imposing, rugged mountains 20 minutes from RSI airport, Desert Rock integrates architecture with nature.
-This 60-room hotel (10 of which are literally in the rock massif itself) is built in the beautiful mountain landscape of Saudi Arabia.
-The name of the hotel brand will be announced soon.
+Among imposing, rugged mountains 20 minutes from RSI airport, integrates Desert Rock architecture with nature.
+This 64-room hotel (10 of which are literally in the rock massif itself) is built in the beautiful mountain landscape of Saudi Arabia.

 Characteristics: